 Every single piece of plastic that has ever been created since the 19th century is still somewhere on our planet.
 So recycling the plastic you use is good, right?
 Yes.
 But recycling is the third choice in the standard mantra … REDUCE, REUSE, then recycle.
 But we believe in going a couple of steps further: REFUSE, REJECT, Reduce, Reuse, Recycle.
-But how?

-Here are links to websites with tips for reducing your plastic consumption, and reusing the plastics you already have.
+Beyond bags and wrap, here are links to websites with tips for reducing your plastic consumption, and reusing the plastics you already have.

 Did you know that of the 33 million tons of plastic waste generated in the US in 2013, only 9 percent was recovered for recycling?
 Here are 17 ways to reduce your plastic waste.